security-force-monitor/research-handbook/source/locations-specific.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

-This attribute contains the human-readable idenfifier (``location:humane_id:qa``) of the level 10 adminstrative area in which the current Location is situated.
-Level 10 is a extrenely small adminstrative division, and is rarely specified in freely available geospatial information sources.
+This attribute contains the human-readable identifier (``location:humane_id:qa``) of the level 10 administrative area in which the current Location is situated.
+Level 10 is an extremely small administrative division and is rarely specified in freely available geospatial information sources.

 location:admin_level_9:qa